Creative Spirits logo

 What is a ‘safe house’?

-Some Aboriginal communities have set up Safe Houses.
+Some Aboriginal communities have set up safe houses.
 They provide short-term accommodation to women and children who have experienced family violence or are escaping the threat of violence from husbands or partners.
 People stay between one night to one week.

-The Safe House at Yuendumu in the Northern Territory has a 3-metre fence and locked gate with intercom [41].
+The safe house at Yuendumu in the Northern Territory has a 3-metre fence and locked gate with intercom.
 Women can gain access anytime by talking to known community members who have keys.

-Rules and rights govern the womens’ stay.
+Rules and rights govern the women's stay.
 Alcohol is prohibited, and women are free to decide if they want to report incidents of domestic violence.

 Effects of domestic violence